Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: methodology justification

 \paragraph{Importance of including operational cost in the objective function}

-One important point we would like to illustrate on the IEEE 30-bus model is that combining the operational cost and the investment cost in the optimization objective is the only way for making the optimization relevant to practical planning.
-Indeed, keeping only the investment cost produces operationally expensive solutions, while keeping only the operational cost will generate expensive (and also not sparse) installations.
-Our methodology takes into account both the investment and operational costs.
+Another important point to illustrate on the example of the IEEE 30-bus model is that combining the operational cost and the investment cost in the optimization objective is a way to make the optimization relevant to practical planning.
+Indeed, keeping only the investment cost produces operationally expensive solutions, whereas keeping only the operational cost results in an expensive (and not sparse) installation.
+Combining the effects of operations and installations in one objective allows for an efficient balance between the two.

-To the best of our knowledge only the investment cost is accounted for in the available literature devoted to placement of FACTS devices.
-In order to mimic this standard approach (also accounting for only a single worst case operational scenario) we set the optimization horizon to zero, $N_y=0$, in Eq.~\eqref{OPT} for the ``standard" approach.
+To the best of our knowledge, only the investment cost is accounted for in the available literature devoted to placement of FACTS devices.
+To mimic this standard approach (accounting for only a single worst-case operational scenario), the optimization horizon is set to zero, $N_y=0$, in Eq.~\eqref{OPT}.
+Then $N_y$ is increased to 10 years to take effect of operations into account.

-Table \ref{tab4} illustrates significance of accounting for the operational cost in the optimization.
-The other two solutions found for $N_y=1$ and $N_y=10$ take operational cost into account.
+Table \ref{tab4} illustrates the results.
+Two solutions found for $N_y=1$ and $N_y=10$ reflects sensitivity to the operational cost.
 Single extreme load configuration is considered (correspondent to a 5\% increase of the load in the base case).
-We observe that an additional small investment of 200k$\$$ allows to save 14.6$\%$ of total cost when 10 years horizon is considered.
-The conclusion here is that in practice accounting for the operational cost in the planning problem is significant.
-Properly installed FACTS allows not only to resolve infeasibility of loading configuration but also to reduce the generation cost thus producing lasting long-term benefits.
+When planning horizon is extended it becomes profitable to invest more into reduction of the operational cost.
+It is observed that an additional small investment of 200k$\$$ leads to a savings of 14.6$\%$ of the total cost in 10 years.
+Based on this example, we conclude that accounting for the operational cost in the planning problem is significant.
+Properly installed FACTS devices allow not only to resolve infeasibility of the loading configuration but also to reduce the generation cost, thus producing lasting long term benefits.
+It is important to emphasize that by accounting for multiple representable scenarios (as opposed to working with a single scenario) we achieve a much more realistic description of the whole operational space.

 \paragraph{Optimality}